 Some gaming desks come with RBG built-in, but most of the time, you’re going to have to buy strip lights yourself.
 Take a look at the design of the PC gaming corner desk and judge whether or not you would be able to comfortably hook these strips up before you buy.

+Why should you choose an L-shaped gaming computer desk?
 The whole reason we’re looking at L-shaped desks for gaming rather than traditional ones is because of all the extra room we’re getting.
 There’s no point in going after a corner desk if you’re getting a tiny one with no surface area.

 How much room you actually need on your desk depends on your current circumstances, but you should always plan ahead.